How to Calculate the Height of a Pyramid

 - Height (h) – the perpendicular line from the apex to the center of the base.

-Italic terms like slant height and height help distinguish the different measurements needed for the calculation Not complicated — just consistent.
-But it adds up..
+Italic terms like slant height and height help distinguish the different measurements needed for the calculation That's the part that actually makes a difference..

 Steps to Calculate the Height